TheThingsIndustries/lorawan-stack-docs/doc/content/reference/data-retention/_index.md

 To understand how data is secured in {{% tts %}} it is necessary to understand some important roles:

 **Infrastructure Owners**: Those with access to the hardware {{% tts %}} runs on.
-For {{% tts %}} Cloud, Dedicated Cloud and {{% ttss %}}, this is The Things Industries. {{% tts %}} Enterprise and Open Source deployments are managed by the customer and user respectively; The Things Industries does not have any infrastructural access.
+For {{% tts %}} Cloud and {{% ttss %}}, this is The Things Industries. {{% tts %}} Enterprise and Open Source deployments are managed by the customer and user respectively; The Things Industries does not have any infrastructural access.
 Technically, **Infrastructure Owners** have access to all data stored in databases or persistent volumes.
 In practice, The Things Industries uses this direct data access to {{% tts %}} Cloud or {{% ttss %}} deployments only for backups.

 **Network Administrators**: Users with administrative access in a tenant. **Network Administrators** have access to all entities in a tenant, including device secrets.
 In multi-tenant environments, tenants are completely isolated, and **Network Administrators** of one tenant have **no access** to other tenants.